 The Board of Trustees may, in their discretion, after hearing the recommendations of Staff and the Applicants, elect to approve or deny an Application irrespective of the recommendation of OHFA Staff, if deemed in the best interests of OHFA and/or the needs of the State of Oklahoma.
-Accordingly, representatives of the Applicant are encouraged to attend the Board of Trustees meeting to answer any questions of the Trustees, and to present evidence and argument in support of approval of the Application, if necessary.
+Accordingly, representatives of the Applicant are encouraged to attend the Board of Trustees meeting to answer any questions of the Trustees, and to present arguments in support of approval of the Application, if necessary.
 The Applicant's representative should be a responsible employee or official of the Applicant.
 The Applicant may also be represented by legal counsel.

-In their deliberations, the Board of Trustees will consider the Application, Staff's recommendations, the presentation of the Applicant, the HOME Program Rules (OAC 330:55), the Consolidated Plan, the HOME Program Action Plan for 2025 and the 2025 Application process.
+In their deliberations, the Board of Trustees will consider the Application, Staff's recommendations, the presentation of the Applicant, the HOME Program Rules (OAC 330:55), the Consolidated Plan, the HOME Program Action Plan for 2026 and the 2026 Application process.
 The procedures set forth in OAC 330:10 and Article II of the Oklahoma Administrative Procedures Act, 75 O.S., Sections 309, et seq. (the “OAPA”) will be followed.
 The meeting will be considered an individual proceeding under the OAPA and the decision of the Board of Trustees will constitute a Final Order thereunder.

-Neither an Applicant nor members of the public shall communicate, directly or indirectly, with the Trustees regarding an Application under consideration by OHFA (except upon notice and opportunity for all parties to participate.)
+Neither an Applicant nor members of the public shall communicate, directly or indirectly, with the Trustees regarding an Application under consideration, the Application approval process, or the program policies or procedures (except upon notice and opportunity for all parties to participate.)

 OHFA’s Board of Trustees makes the final decisions regarding awards of HOME Program funds.
 Therefore, appeals of the funding recommendations of OHFA Staff must be made at the Board of Trustees meeting at which the applications are considered.
 Appeals cannot introduce new documentation that was not included with the original application for funds.